 - An easy to use platform.
 This is a bit relative, but you want to choose a broker that has a platform you can easily use.
 If the platform is cumbersome or difficult to understand that will hinder your experience.

 - Low on the fees.
 The last thing you want is a broker that nickels and dimes you on fees.
 Additionally, you don’t want to pay more for trades than you should have to.
 Yes, they need to make money, but it shouldn’t be over the top.

 - Basic research is available.
 Regardless of your investing knowledge, you need to have access to a certain amount of research and charting.
 If the broker doesn’t offer basic research, you may want to look elsewhere.

 In short, the best online broker for you is one that meets your needs.
 There are dozens of discount brokerages in the space so you want to make sure it’s one that will fit your needs.
 Don’t just fall for their sales tactics or promise of low prices.
 Take the time to research which will work best for you then pull the trigger.
 You’ll be glad you took the time.
-With that, let’s move on to the best online brokers for stock trading in 2016.
+With that, let’s move on to the best online brokers for stock trading.

 Analysis of the Best Online Brokers

 If low-cost is important to you, TradeKing wins hands down versus its competition.
 At $4.95 per stock trade, TradeKing is the cheapest brokerage in the space – alongside OptionsHouse and Motif Investing.
 If you like to trade options, TradeKing adds an extremely competitive $.65 to that $4.95 commission.

 TradeKing’s bread and butter are active traders, thus the low pricing.
 Where OptionsHouse is rather disappointing in their offerings, TradeKing brings solid value for the price you pay.